advocacy

 • Safety — rail is 3-20 times safer than trucking, depending on what is being measured.

-• Cost efficiency – freight rail is generally a less expensive way to move freight, providing an enduring competitive advantage for America’s energy, agricultural, industrial, and manufacturing industries and helping to keep inflation in check.
+• Cost Efficiency – rail is often a less expensive way to move freight, providing an enduring competitive advantage for America’s shippers, and lower prices for consumers.

 Truck Size and Weight — Do Not Make the Problem Worse